List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure the car isn’t listed as stolen or hypothecated.
+1. Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
+Ensure it matches the physical RC book and the seller’s ID.

-- Match chassis number — Find the chassis number (usually under the bonnet, on a doorframe sticker, or etched on the floor near the driver’s seat) and ensure it matches the RC book.
+2. Match chassis number: Locate the chassis number (usually under the bonnet, near the driver’s seat, or on a door frame sticker) and cross-verify it with the RC book.

-- Cold start test — Arrange to see the car when it hasn’t been started for several hours.
-Listen for any difficulty starting, excessive smoke, or unusual engine noises.
+4. Cold start test: Arrange to see the car when it hasn’t been run for a few hours.
+Listen for any difficulty in starting, unusual noises, or excessive smoke from the exhaust.

-- Open bonnet inspection — Check for any signs of oil leaks around the engine, correct coolant level, the age of the battery (check date code), and the condition of the drive belts.
+6. Open bonnet: Look for any signs of oil leaks, check the engine oil level and colour, coolant level, battery age, and the condition of drive belts.

-- Drive for 15+ minutes — Test acceleration, braking (listen for squeals or grinding), gear shifts (smoothness in automatic, clutch feel in manual), and steering vibration at speeds up to 80+ kmph.
+8. Drive for 15+ minutes: Test acceleration, braking (no pulling to one side), gear shifts (smoothness in automatic, clutch feel in manual), and steering for any vibrations at 80+ kmph.

-- Check all electricals — Test power windows, central locking, power mirrors, sunroof, infotainment system, all lights (headlights, tail lights, indicators), and the reverse camera.
+9. Check all electricals: Test power windows, central locking, ORVM adjustments, all lights (headlights, tail lights, indicators), music system, and the reverse camera.

-- Look for paint mismatch — Inspect the car under natural daylight for any variations in paint shade between different panels, which indicates accident repair.
-Also check panel gaps – they should be uniform.
+10. Look for paint mismatch: Inspect each panel for variations in paint shade or texture, indicating accident repair.
+Check panel gaps between doors, fenders, and bonnet – they should be uniform.

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST: Look closely at the rubber pads on the brake and accelerator pedals.
-A car with 30,000-40,000 km should still have clear grooves and texture.
-If the pedals are smooth, shiny, or worn flat, the car has almost certainly done significantly more kilometres than claimed, likely over 80,000-1,00,000 km.
-Brand new pedal rubbers on a 3-4 year old car are a huge red flag – someone replaced them to hide the real usage.
-Miss this, and you could be buying a car with an extra 50,000-1,00,000 km on the clock, costing you ₹50,000-₹1,50,000 in hidden wear and tear.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector).
+Look closely at the rubber pads on the brake and accelerator pedals.
+A genuine 30,000-40,000 km car should still have clear grooves and texture.
+If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometres than claimed – often 1 lakh km or more.
+If they look brand new on a 5-year-old car, someone replaced them to hide high usage.
+This trick can save you lakhs.

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no vertical play or movement in the hinges.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door might have been removed during accident repair.
-If the passenger door sags more than the driver’s door, it could mean that specific door was replaced.
-Ignoring this could lead to issues costing ₹10,000-₹30,000 for hinge repair or reveal undisclosed accident damage.
+THE DOOR HINGE SAG TEST.
+Open each door one by one and gently lift the outer edge upwards.
+There should be almost no play or movement.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during an accident repair.
+If a passenger door sags more than the driver’s door, it often means that specific door was involved in an impact.
+Repairing sagging hinges can cost ₹3,000-₹8,000 per door.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Invest in a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST.
+Use a paint thickness gauge (you can find one for ₹500-₹1,000 on Amazon) across every panel.
 Factory paint on a Tucson is typically 100-130 microns.
-Readings consistently above 200 microns indicate repainting, often due to an accident.
-If you don’t have a gauge, use a fridge magnet—it will stick weaker or not at all to areas with significant body filler under the paint.
-Pro tip: always check the ROOF.
-Nobody repaints the roof unless there was a serious accident or hail damage.
-Missing this can mean buying a car with ₹50,000-₹2,00,000 worth of undisclosed accident damage.
+Readings above 200 microns almost certainly mean the panel has been repainted, often after an accident.
+If you don’t have a gauge, use a simple fridge magnet – it sticks weaker or not at all to areas with extra paint or body filler.
+Crucially, check the ROOF; very few people repaint the roof unless there was a serious rollover accident.
+Missing this can cost you ₹50,000-₹2,00,000 in hidden accident damage.

-THE TYRE DATE CODE CHECK: Look at the sidewall of each tyre for a 4-digit number enclosed in an oval (e.g., “2523” means week 25 of 2023).
-If the car is a 2023 model but the tyres are from 2019, they are either old stock or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements, indicating high usage or varied wear patterns.
-This check can save you ₹30,000-₹50,000 in premature tyre replacement costs or expose hidden age.
+THE TYRE DATE CODE CHECK.
+On the sidewall of each tyre, look for a 4-digit number within an oval (e.g., “3521” means week 35 of 2021).
+If the car is a 2019 model but the tyres are dated 2016, they might be old stock, or the car is older than claimed.
+If all four tyres have different dates, it suggests multiple replacements, often due to punctures or uneven wear, hinting at high usage or alignment issues.
+Replacing a set of Tucson tyres is ₹30,000-₹45,000.

 Common Scams to Watch For (India 2026)